 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-On some level, these viewers are assessing your brand.
-They want to quickly understand who you are by looking at the words and photos on your channel homepage.
+On a subconscious level, these viewers are assessing your brand.
+They’re piecing together who you are based on the words, images, and vibe of your channel.

 In this episode of TubeTalk, we go into more detail about how to build your personal brand on YouTube.
-Stephanie Carls, director of social media at Corel, shares valuable tips for creating your online persona, such as:
+Stephanie Carls, director of social media, shares valuable tips for creating your personal brand videos, such as:

 - How to name your YouTube channel